swt30/thesis/chapters/02-eos/02-eos.md

 Because no true universal equation of state exists, it is inappropriate to use just one equation of state in a planetary model.
 And despite progress in both experimental measurements and *ab initio* theoretical calculations, there is still no all-encompassing equation of state database for all of the minerals of interest in planetary interiors.
-Perhaps the closest to our intended goal is \smallcaps{SESAME},^[@Lyon1992] the Los Alamos National Laboratory equation of state database.
+Perhaps the closest to our intended goal is SESAME,^[@Lyon1992] the Los Alamos National Laboratory equation of state database.
-But US regulations preclude the distribution of \smallcaps{SESAME} to foreign nationals and so we were unable to access it.^[A frustrating display of political barriers to research.]
+But US regulations preclude the distribution of SESAME to foreign nationals and so we were unable to access it.^[A frustrating display of political barriers to research.]
 Instead we must maintain several different equations of state for each different material, choosing appropriately from among them depending on the chemical composition, pressure and temperature.

 Previous studies have approached the problem of there being no centralised database for equations of state by stitching together other equations of state which are valid for different pressure regimes.